gofynd/fdk-client-kotlin/documentation/platform/REWARDS.md

-Fetch the specific offer details and configuration by the name of the offer.
+Retrieve an offer by its name.

 *Returned Response:*